Keep building those spiritual muscles

 Macedonia was a region in what is now northern Greece.

 The Bible identifies Michael as an archangel (Jude 1:9).
-Ancient Jewish tradition said there are seven, which some students of the Bible associate with the Book of Revelation’s angelic leaders: seven angels who stand before God, and who were given seven trumpets (Revelation 8:2 NLT).
+Ancient Jewish tradition said there are seven, which some students of the Bible associate with the Book of Revelation’s angelic leaders: seven angels who stand before God, and who were given seven trumpets (Revelation 8:2 New Living Translation).
 Jewish tradition says the seven are called Uriel, Raphael, Raguel, Michael, Sariel, Gabriel, and Remiel.

 Paul tells the people of Thessalonica, “Here’s what God wants for you: holiness” (4:3).
 “Holiness” is a word that’s hard to picture.
 We can picture words such as “kindness,” “hate,” and “joy.”
 We can roll stories in our head about those words.
 “Holiness” not so much.
 What do you think Paul had in mind when he talked about holiness?

 Paul offers some advice that might not translate particularly well today: “Instead of living loud and large, keep it quiet, mind your own business, and work hard” (4:11).
 There are plenty of Christians today who live loud and large — as celebrities, politicians, CEOs.
-Why do you think Paul told the people of Thessalonica to “live a quiet life” (NLT)?
+Why do you think Paul told the people of Thessalonica to “live a quiet life” (New Living Translation)?

 LIFE APPLICATION.
 In the context of this chapter, when Paul talks about holiness he seems to be concentrating in the area of sex, which is perhaps one of the strongest sources of temptation.
 But when someone uses the word “holy” to describe another person, what comes to mind for you?
 What do you think it means to live a holy life?